Is Paranoia a Symptom of Bipolar Disorder?

-How many of us have thought people were talking about us or feared something bad might happen?
+How many of us have thought people were talking about us or feared something wrong might happen?
 Has anyone been concerned their house might be broken into or something terrible would happen to their children?

-Paranoia is not a diagnosis in it’s own right — it is usually a symptom of another mental health problem.
-These can include paranoid schizophrenia, bipolar disorder, paranoid personality disorder, severe anxiety, depression and psychosis.
+Paranoia is not a diagnosis in its own right — it is usually a symptom of another mental health problem.
+These can include paranoid schizophrenia, bipolar disorder, paranoid personality disorder, severe anxiety, depression, and psychosis.
 People with paranoia may also see or hear things.

 I have experienced paranoia through a medication change.
-One of my mood stabilizers was increased and I had no idea what was happening until I read about the medication later.
+One of my mood stabilizers was increased, and I had no idea what was happening until I read about the medication later.

-I seemed to analyze everything and my thoughts took over.
+I seemed to analyze everything, and my thoughts took over.
 Did I look stupid?
 Was I fat?
 Were people talking about me?
 Had I said something silly?
 Was I being judged?
 I naively put it down to worrying.

 As many of us do, I lost insight and didn't relate my change in thoughts to my medication.
 My paranoia got worse.

 While on holiday I was convinced I was behaving strangely and conversation became difficult.
-I was analyzing every word and action and it was overwhelming.
+I was analyzing every word and action, and it was overwhelming.

 I felt distanced from the group with nobody to talk to.
 How could I tell someone I was panicked that everyone was talking about me?
 How could I vocalize my constant worrying and paranoia?

 I always recommend that people speak out about their problems when managing bipolar and relationships, but I kept it all in.
-I told myself I'd look even sillier and that everyone had their own issues and had come away for a break — no one needed to talk about my insecurities, so I said nothing.
+I told myself I'd look even sillier and that everyone had their issues and had come away for a break — no one needed to talk about my insecurities, so I said nothing.

-I complete a mood chart on a daily basis, and without realizing I had added the word 'paranoia' to my notes.
+So I complete a mood chart on a daily basis, and without realizing I had added the word 'paranoia' to my notes.
 My psychiatrist saw and immediately picked up on it.

 I described my over-sensitivity and how it was impacting my life — it was relentless.
-My medication was immediately reduced and within days the fear left me and I felt rational once more.
+My medication was immediately reduced, and within days the fear left me, and I felt rational once more.